-When undertaking risk assessments it is important to think about how risks are classified and whether there exists any logical alignment across risks and risk groupings.
+Categorising risk - When undertaking risk assessments it is important to think about how risks are classified and whether any logical alignment exists across risks and risk groupings.
+Risk categories are high level descriptive terms to aid in the identification and analysis of risks.
+These help to communicate the areas of risk that are important to the organisation.
 For example, risks that arise from the financial management of the entity, or regulatory/policy compliance.
 The risk framework already established by the entity should contain a breakdown of the risk categories and their respective consequence criteria descriptions.